pachyderm/rfcs/README.md

 # Pachyderm RFCs

+tl;dr

+High-level feature ideas can be discussed as issues on this repo; proposals should be written up as RFCs following the process below.
+Keep issues on pachyderm/pachyderm for things that are implementation-ready (bugs, changes for agreed-upon features)

+More detailed problems this process tries to solve are here: https://github.com/pachyderm/rfcs/issues/2

+---

 Many changes, including bug fixes and documentation improvements can be implemented and reviewed via the normal GitHub pull request workflow.